Louis Armstrong in Ghana 2026

 A Musical and Educational Exchange

-Building upon the successful Armstrong Now residency and signature programs, the project will engage with contemporary Ghanaian musicians to perform at the Museum.
-Additionally, musicians from the LAHM community will perform in Accra, following in Armstrong’s footsteps.
-The LAHM program team will also work with our teaching artists and the project’s scholars to devise a student curriculum relevant to young people in both the United States and Ghana.
+Building upon the successful Armstrong Now residency and signature programs, the project will engage with contemporary musicians to perform at the Museum and in Accra, following in Armstrong’s footsteps.
+The LAHM program team will also work with our teaching artists to develop student experiences for young people in both the United States and Ghana.

 Altogether, we anticipate the multi-site exhibit, online offerings, student curriculum and performances will reach more than 200,000 participants in both the United States and Ghana.